-The company has a clear policy and/or procedure covering charitable donations and sponsorships, whether made directly or through corporate foundations, to ensure that such donations are not used as vehicles for bribery and corruption.

-The company also publishes full details of all charitable donations made, including details of the recipient, amount, country of recipient and which corporate entity made the payment.
-This includes donations made, financial or in-kind, to corporate foundations.
+There is evidence that the company has a clear policy and/or procedure covering both charitable donations and sponsorships, whether made directly or through corporate foundations, to ensure that such donations are not used as vehicles for bribery and corruption.
+There is evidence that these policies and/or procedures include measures to ensure this, for example, by specifying criteria for donations, procedures for senior sign-off, or due diligence on recipients.
+The company also publishes full details of all charitable donations made, including details of the recipient, amount, country of 2 recipient and which corporate entity made the payment; this includes donations made, financial or in-kind, to corporate foundations.
 The data is updated and released on at least an annual basis.
 Or, the company publishes a clear statement that it does not make charitable donations or sponsorships under any circumstances.

-The company has a policy and/or procedure covering charitable donations and sponsorships, but this is lacking in some way.
-For example:

-- The company publishes no details of its charitable donations, or the details published fall short of criteria specified in '2'. - The policy does not adequately specify measures to ensure that such donations are not used as vehicles for bribery and corruption, such as, criteria for donations, procedures for senior sign-off, or due diligence on recipients. - The policy does not cover charitable contributions and sponsorships
+There is evidence that the company has a policy and/or procedure covering both charitable donations and sponsorships, 1 but, does not publish sufficient detail of the donations made as described in score '2 or does not publish this detail on at least an annual basis.
+There is no evidence that the company has a policy and/or procedure covering both charitable donations and sponsorships; i.e. the company addresses one but not the other.
+Or, the company does have a policy and/or procedure 0 covering both charitable donations and sponsorships, but there is no evidence that these policies and/or procedures include measures to ensure donations are not used as vehicles for bribery and corruption, for example, by specifying criteria for donations, procedures for senior sign-off, or due diligence on recipients.

-The company does not have a policy and/or procedure covering these areas.